xxfoundation/elixxir-high-ctidh/README.md

+This is an unofficial fork of high-ctidh.

+This fork enhances high-ctidh with additional Makefile targets including building high-ctidh as four shared libraries, one for each key size of 511, 512, 1024, 2048.
+Python bindings are additionally added, as well as optional Debian packaging of both the shared library object files and the Python module.
+The Python bindings were made in concert with the author of the highctidh ctidh_cgo Golang bindings.
+Both bindings were built around the same shared objects for cross verification purposes.
+Currently this library is only functional on the `x86_64` CPU architecture as described below in greater detail.

+To build and install the shared library files:

+    ./autogen
+    make libhighctidh.so
+    sudo make install libhighctidh.so

+More information about the Python bindings including installation instructions are available in the `README.python.md` file.

+The original authors of this software released high-ctidh in the public domain.
+All contributions made in this fork are also in the public domain.

 Prerequisites: Intel or AMD CPU with `adcx`/`adox`: i.e., Broadwell, Skylake, or newer.
 Linux with standard development tools plus `clang` plus `valgrind`.